knavesec/Max/README.md

-  --admincomps          Return all computers with admin privileges to another computer [Comp1-AdminTo->Comp2] --get-note            Optional, return the "notes" attribute for whatever objects are returned -l                    Optional, apply labels to the columns returned
+  --admincomps          Return all computers with admin privileges to another computer [Comp1-AdminTo->Comp2] --get-note            Optional, return the "notes" attribute for whatever objects are returned -l                    Optional, apply labels to the columns returned -e, --enabled         Optional, only return enabled domain objects (only works for flags that return users)
 ```

 Few things to note: